rdfostrich/article-jws2018-ostrich/content/storage.md

 <figure id="storage-overview">
 <img src="img/storage-overview.svg" alt="[storage overview]">
+<span class="comment" data-author="RV">Excellent fig, just not clear where the metadata and addition counts belong.
+Are they stored together with the HDT?
+You might want to put a circle or so around them.
+Put the addition counts closest to where they belong.</span>
 <figcaption markdown="block">
 The initial version of an RDF archive is stored as a _fully materialized snapshot_, for example using the HDT format.
+<span class="comment" data-author="RV"><q>initial</q> as in <q>only the very first version</q>, or every once in a while?</span>
 Each following version is stored as a _delta_ relative to the initial snapshot.
 All delta's are compressed in _addition and deletion trees_, where a _dictionary_ is used to compress triple components.
 Furthermore, we store the _counts_ for certain triple pattern queries over _additions_.
+<span class="comment" data-author="RV">so per version then?</span>
 Finally, metadata about the complete archive is stored, containing information such as the total number of available versions.
+<span class="comment" data-author="RV">so not per version then? might want to place this earlier, before you start about the deltas</span>
 </figcaption>
 </figure>